 WASHINGTON (AP) -- Interest rates on short-term Treasury bills fell in Monday's auction.

 The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.015 percent, down from 0.02 percent last week.
 Another $24 billion in six-month bills was auctioned at a discount rate of 0.08 percent, down from 0.085 percent last week.

 The discount rates reflect that the bills sell for less than face value.
 For a $10,000 bill, the three-month price was $9,999.62, while a six-month bill sold for $9,995.96.
 That would equal an annualized rate of 0.015 percent for the three-month bills and 0.081 percent for the six-month bills.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was 0.25 percent last week, the same as the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was unchanged at 0.24 percent, the same as last week.

 - Budget, Tax & Economy